 An estimated 68.7 million shoppers said they would or might shop on Cyber Monday, according to the National Retail Federation’s Preliminary Thanksgiving Weekend Survey.

 But playing cyber Santa will only save you time and headaches if you take steps to secure your financial information.

-Jill Gogel, AVP, Fraud Services at Dupaco Community Credit Union, recommends following these tips to be a safe cybershopper this holiday season:
+Jill Gogel, assistant vice president, fraud services at Dupaco Community Credit Union, recommends following these tips to be a safe cybershopper this holiday season:

 Monitor your transactions every day using Dupaco’s free eNotifiers to alert you by text and/or email of activity on your accounts.
 If there has been fraudulent activity, you’ll be the first to know.

 “If a fraudster would get your credit card information and make a transaction, you’ll get a notification and know that something isn’t right,” Gogel said.
 If you suspect fraud, quickly disable your Dupaco debit and/or credit card in Shine and contact Dupaco immediately.

 |2| Limit the cards you use

 When you stick to using one card for your holiday purchases, it’s much easier to monitor your account during this busy season.

 Keep your computer safe by deleting suspicious emails with links.
 “If it seems too good to be true, it probably is,” Gogel says.
 “Cybercriminals’ job is to make something so enticing you’ll respond.”
 But when you click on those links or supply personal information, cybercriminals can infect your device and steal your information.